-This page is oriented towards competing in and winning in a Palo Alto area multiple offer situation when you find yourself in a Multiple Offer Bidding War.
+This page is oriented towards competing in and winning in a Palo Alto area multiple offer situation/Bidding War.
 However, many of the ideas and concepts put forth are equally applicable to non-multiple offer situations.
 Being an agent for more than 20 years I have successfully navigated hundreds of multiple offer battles.
 Having also represented many sellers in multiple offer situations I know exactly what the seller and listing agent are looking for in an offer.

 Price Alone is Not Enough to Ensure Your Offer is Accepted

 Whether you find yourself in a multiple offer situation or are offering on a “stale” listing which has been on the market for many months, secondary contract terms and ancillary documentation can sometimes make or break the deal.
 This is why I place so much emphasis on presenting a clean and comprehensive offer package.
 Please read through this document thoroughly and carefully consider all of the various points it conveys as this information can have a dramatic impact on your ability to purchase the dream home you and your family have selected.